fc277073030/gitlabsource/README.md

 ## Deployment Steps

 We should be able to reproduce the [GitHub workflow](https://github.com/knative/docs/blob/master/eventing/samples/github-source/README.md).
+The following was taken from the knative upstream docs for GitHub.

 ### Create a Knative Service